Batmobile: The Dark Knight Trilogy

-In The Dark Knight (2008), the Tumbler returns and appears twice in the movie: where Batman captures the Scarecrow, and in a chase where it is damaged by an RPG fired by the Joker in an attempt to kill Harvey Dent.
+In The Dark Knight (2008), the Tumbler returns and appears twice in the film: where Batman captures the Scarecrow, and in a chase where it is damaged by an RPG fired by the Joker in an attempt to kill Harvey Dent.
 This causes the Tumbler to crash and Batman to eject from it in the Batpod (a motorcycle formed by the front wheels and struts of the Tumbler) as part of a self-destruct sequence that sees the remainder of the vehicle explode.
 The Tumbler is also seen in the trailers in a deleted scene, exiting the improvised Batcave.

 The Dark Knight Rises (2012) reveals a further complement of the unmodified Tumbler prototypes sequestered underneath Wayne Enterprises, which are commandeered by Bane's League of Shadows to terrorize Gotham after Batman's defeat.
 One of the Tumblers fires at a crowd of police before their battle with Bane, only for the Bat to intercept the shot.
 A trio of Tumblers continuously escorts the neutron bomb used to hold the city hostage, but are destroyed by Batman using the Bat and Selina Kyle using the Batpod.